y330/FragmentQR/README.md

 Since the QR code contains the text fragment link, the QR code and the link are the same.
 The yellow highlight comes from the **Scroll to text fragment** feature, so the question is:

-> _which browsers and OSs support Scroll to text fragment or a feature similar to it?_.
+> _which browsers and OSs support Scroll to text fragment or a feature similar to it?_

 Scroll to text fragment is a feature in Chromium-based browsers.
 There may be similar features in other browsers.